deng-gdb/eurostat-gdp/README.md

     - When you will go to this link Google will generate the verification code in gcloud CLI on the machine you want to log into.
     - Copy this code and paste it into your terminal window prompt.
   - Make sure that your project is selected with the command `gcloud config list`

+### Clone the project repo on local machine

+- Fork this GitHub repository in your GitHub account and clone the forked repo.
+It is requred because you should perform some customization changes in the code.
+- Go to the your `$HOME` directory.
+- Run the following command: `git clone https://github.com/<your-git-account-name>/eurostat-gdp.git`

 ### Install Terraform on local machine